The history of the church of St. Mary the Virgin, Acocks Green

 My wife and I have taken a keen interest in Emily over the last few years as she is one of the main characters of our Birmingham Ghost Walk - my wife leads the walk in the character of Emily.
 Henry Kimberley is 'reported' to haunt the site of the White Hart in Paradise Street (now the site of Fletchers Walk) and was the first person to be hanged at Winson Green Prison (it opened in 1849).
 We also talk about Emily's funeral in our Crime and Punishment Walk - Emily's husband owned several pubs in Birmingham city centre and both he and his wife were well known - and apparently well liked.
 The funeral procession started at their pub in Steelhouse Lane and went all the way to Acocks Green.
 The local papers heavily reported the death, trial and funeral and the local licensed victuallers association paid for the memorial.

 In an article for the Sunday Mercury in 1975, the late journalist and historian Vivian Bird, who lived in the area, wrote about the unmarked grave of Frederick Joseph Trevelyan Perceval, next to Philip Perks' grave.
 This man was descended from Spencer Perceval, a British Prime Minister shot dead in the House of Commons in 1812, and was the rightful 10th Earl of Egmont.
-Articles appeared in Birmingham newspapers on 17th and 21st May 1932, after Frederick Perceval's death following a car crash on 16th.
+Articles appeared in Birmingham newspapers on 17th and 21st May 1932, after Frederick Perceval's death on 16th five days after he was involved in a car crash at Cadnam crossroads near Southampton.
 He had moved back to England from Alberta in Canada after the death of his cousin, the 9th Earl.
 He had claimed the earldom and succeeded after legal investigations lasting a year, and had lived a simple life with his son at Avon Castle, Ringwood, in Hampshire.
 "Father and son lived a lonely life at Avon Castle, and washed, cooked and laundered for themselves", the Birmingham Gazette wrote.
 Frederick Perceval was described as the Rancher Earl in the articles.
 Vivian Bird posed the obvious question: why is the grave unmarked?
 There is a fascinating story to tell, which reveals much more of an association of the Perceval family with south Birmingham than has been hitherto recognised.

 Family history researchers will be interested in the index to the Monumental Inscriptions at St Mary's.